 Being supported by a good habilitation therapist will be fundamental to having a child-user hear better using his/her cochlear implant.
 Habilitation will be very critical in helping a implant-user child to hear and listening using auditory and verbal cues, just like children with normal hearing.

-Schedule a free consultation with our implant professionals to find out more.
+Book a video consultation with our audiologsits to find out more.